Jacqueline de Ribes: Humanitarian and charitable activities

-Jacqueline de Ribes has supported humanitarian causes throughout the world.
-De Ribes won the prestigious Women of Achievement Award in 1980, alongside Bette Davis, Iris Love, Ann Getty, Dame Sheila Sherlock and Jessie M. Rattley, among others.
+De Ribes supported humanitarian causes throughout the world.
+She won the Women of Achievement Award in 1980, alongside Bette Davis, Iris Love, Ann Getty, Dame Sheila Sherlock, and Jessie M. Rattley, among others.

 Ecology

-De Ribes is a pioneer in the field of nature conservation and ecology.
+De Ribes was a pioneer in the field of nature conservation and ecology.
 As early as 1974 in the Balearic Islands, she advocated for the respect of the natural beauty and for the survival of the species in the area.
 She also orchestrated an international campaign to safeguard the Mediterranean island of Espalmaor, a migratory bird refuge, successfully fighting for the classification of the island as a nature reserve.